 - You need to register with the state’s medical marijuana program.

 - You have to be diagnosed with any of the state’s qualifying medical conditions.

 - You have to have a medical marijuana card before you can purchase medical marijuana products.
 Before 2021, you only needed a doctor’s recommendation.

-- You need to have a doctor’s recommendation though to apply for a medical marijuana card.
+- You need to have a doctor’s recommendation to apply for a medical marijuana card.

-- You’re only allowed to buy medical marijuana products in Utah from state-licensed dispensaries.
+- You can only buy medical marijuana products in Utah from state-licensed dispensaries.
 Buying them out of state is prohibited.

 - Patients under the age of 21 who need access to medical marijuana must submit a petition to the state’s Compassionate Use Board for approval.